-- Complete the Itemized Budget form to explain the details of how the program will spend grant funds and match funds in each category in the Project Budget Summary on the Grant Application form. - The budget narrative form should fully explain the reason for each itemized budget request and provide the basis for its cost.
-All requested items must be thoroughly justified and clearly related to the CASA program or they may be deleted from the budget and the total amount reduced.
+- Review instructions outlined for completion of the Itemized Budget for information to include in the Budget Narrative.
+Cost explanations should be reasonable, appropriate and justified. - The Budget Narrative form should fully explain the reason for each itemized budget request and provide the basis for its cost.
+All requested items must be thoroughly justified and clearly related to the CASA program or they may be deleted from the budget and the total amount reduced. - The Budget Narrative should articulate clearly the total cost of the expenditure and the breakdown of the allocation of each grant source requested, as well as matching funds. - The total amounts requested in each line item and category should equal the amounts requested on the Itemized Budget and the Face Sheet.

-STATEMENT OF ASSURANCES
+CASA STATEMENT OF ASSURANCES

-The is:

-(N lame of Program)

-in compliance with all state Regulations;

-currently assigning volunteers to cases;

-adequately staffed and supervised according to regulations (1 FTE for every 30 volunteers according to the reduced ratio as articulated in regulations);

-fiscally managed according to generally accepted accounting principles;

-willing to conduct an audit on all DCJS grant monies within 180 days of the close of the grant period;

-willing to provide information and data to DCJS when requested.

-willing to upgrade to CASA Manager 15 and purchase tech support services by October 1, 2016.
+The (Name of Program) (Please che ck if ap oplicable) Γ is in compliance with all state Regulations. is currently assigning volunteers to cases. is adequately staffed and supervised according to regulations (1 FTE for every 30 volunteers according to the reduced ratio as articulated in regulations). is fiscally managed according to generally accepted accounting principles. is willing to conduct an audit on all DCJS grant monies within 180 days of the close of the grant period. is willing to provide information and data to DCJS when requested. is currently using CASA Manager 15 and has purchased tech support services, and is aware that CASA Manager intends to change pricing in FY20.

-Project .
-Administrator
+Project Administrator

 Date